Public Safety

 Quality of Life

-One of Sadek's key priorities as a City Council candidate is improving the quality of life for both Troy's younger and older residents.
+One of Sadek's key priorities as a City Council candidate is improving the quality of life for all residents, including Troy's younger and older residents.

 -